danielfrees/scrapemed/README.md

 ## References

-• Package Art was generated via [dalle-mini](https://huggingface.co/spaces/dalle-mini/dalle-mini) and edited with Adobe Illustrator.
+• Package art was edited with Adobe Illustrator.